jkahuni/jkahuni/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on schooler_app
+- 🔭 I’m currently working on a farmers tasks simplification app
-- 🌱 I’m currently learning .NET
+- 🌱 I’m currently learning .NET, and Powershell Scripting
 - 👯 I’m looking to collaborate on AI, ML
 - 💬 Ask me about python